tedneward/Research/content/reading/langdev/types-and-type-systems.md

 summary=Reading and notes about types and type systems in programming languages (and related).
 ~~~~~~

 A [type](https://en.wikipedia.org/wiki/Type_system), also known as a data type, is a classification identifying one of various types of "things" used within a programming language or platform.
 More prosaically, a type describes the possible values of a "thing" (such as a variable), the semantic meaning of that "thing", and how the values of that "thing" can be stored in memory.

 A type system is a collection of rules that assign a property called type to various constructs in a computer program, such as variables, expressions, functions or modules, with the end goal of reducing the number of bugs by verifying that data is represented properly throughout a program.

+> See ["What is a type system, anyway"](https://lambdaland.org/posts/2023-01-17_what_is_a_type_system_really/): "Type systems provide a way of writing down properties of our programs that we would like to be true, and then mechanically checking that those properties hold.
+Type systems come in all shapes and sizes; some are more expressive than others.
+Types are also a great tool to use when actually writing code.
+Static type systems provide strong guarantees about program behavior at the expense of some friction in programming: dynamic languages make it easy to throw together a prototype, but can become unwieldy or difficult to maintain once the codebase grows.
+Gradual typing is an increasingly popular method to get the best of both worlds."

 Most types break out into the following categories: